Search number: | 007814294 (since the site opened, on Yom Kippur eve, Oct 12 2005) |

 –588.23+ | Motif: Tom/Tim |

-–588.23+ | song Jingle Bells |
+–588.23+ | song Jingle Bells (traditionally associated with Christmas; Cluster: Christmas) |

-–588.23+ | Slang pall: stop |
+–588.23+ | Nautical Slang pall: to stop |

 588.24 | Izzy's busy down the dell!
 Mizpah low, youyou, number |

-–588.24+ | Isis searched the Nile delta for the body of Osiris |
+–588.24+ | in Egyptian mythology, Isis gave birth to Horus in the Nile delta after the death of Osiris (her husband and brother) |

 –588.24+ | Genesis 31:48: (of a heap of stones forming a covenant between Jacob and Laban) 'And Laban said, This heap is a witness between me and thee this day.
 Therefore was the name of it called Galeed; And Mizpah; for he said, The Lord watch between me and thee, when we are absent one from another' (Hebrew mizpah: watchtower; alluding to this biblical episode, the word Mizpah has been used since at least the 19th century to refer to items, especially jewellery, symbolising an emotional bond between two people who are separated) [306.06] |